toddbranch/ECE382/notes/L20/index.md

 | extern | atual storage and initial value of variable is defined elsewhere |
 | const | assigns a constant (read-only) value to a variable |

-Note: Once again, sizes are depended on compiler / target architecture - these are for the MSP430.
+- **Note**: Once again, sizes are dependent on compiler / target architecture - these are for the MSP430.

 ### Preferred Constant Declaration

-The *#define* statment is a pre-processor directive.
-The pre-processor will go through and replace each instant of the variable with the value before compilation.
+The `#define` statment is a pre-processor directive.
+The pre-processor will go through and replace each instant of the variable with the value before compilation, similar to a `.equ` statement in assembly.

 ```
-#define MY_CONST some_value
+// #define MY_CONST some_value

 #define SCREEN_WIDTH 640
 #define SCREEN_HEIGHT 480